temporalio/proposals/ruby/sdk-phase-1.md

     running multiple blocking things at once without external libraries or forcing threads on users.
 * Like other SDK methods, `run` is async-capable.
 * `activity_executors` can be a hash of `Temporalio::Worker::ActivityExecutor`s to run certain types of activities.
-  * Default is `{:default: Temporalio::Worker::ActivityExecutor::ThreadPool.new(max_concurrent_activities), :fiber: Temporalio::Worker::ActivityExecutor::Fiber.DEFAULT}`
+  * Default is `{default: Temporalio::Worker::ActivityExecutor::ThreadPool.new(max_concurrent_activities), fiber: Temporalio::Worker::ActivityExecutor::Fiber.DEFAULT}`
   * Activity can choose its executor, default is `:default`.
-  * Registration time will fail if activity references an executor that does not exist.
+  * Registration/creation time will fail if activity references an executor that does not exist.
-  * Worker run will fail immediately before even starting if it is not run with a fiber scheduler present but any activities reference a `Fiber` executor.
-    * 💭 Why wait until worker run to fail?
-Workers can be created outside of an async environment, it's just important that they are run within an async environment if there are async activities.
-    * ❓ Or should we just enforce this at worker instantiation time too?
+  * At registration/creation time, executors will have a chance to validate each activity using it can run on it.
+    * This will allow the fiber executor to fail if an activity needs it but there is no current fiber scheduler.
+    * 💭 Why not wait until worker `run` to validate so the worker can be created outside of the async/fiber context but still run within it?
+Worker `run` failures are harder for users to reason about because they assume "runtime" issues.
+We need to validate as early as possible and only fail `run` for actual runtime things.
+This does mean that users must create the worker in the async context too which does not seem unreasonable.
+  * While it may seem reasonable to share a thread pool across workers if the class method `run` is used with multiple workers, since each need their own max-concurrent-activity set of threads, they remain separate by default.
   * 💭 Why this executor concept?
 Ruby has multiple ways of running code and many people use libraries, so we are better off supporting multiple executors and just having sane defaults.
-  * While it may seem reasonable to share a thread pool across workers if the class method `run` is used with multiple workers, since each need their own max-concurrent-activity set of threads, they remain separate by default.
 * Worker shutdown and all that entails is the same as any other SDK.
 * 💭 Why does a worker need a client instead of a connection?
 Clients have several options like namespace, interceptors, and data converter that the worker also needs.